Plus500 review summary

 Disclaimer: Illustrative prices.

-You will find a well-designed economic calendar and market analyses prepared by Plus500's research team, but there is no news feed or newsletter.
+You will find a well-designed economic calendar and market analyses prepared by Plus500's research team.

 You can find short analyses about market events and companies.
 You can access these analyses if you go to Plus500's website, click on 'Trading', and select 'News & Market Insights'.